nbhasin2/Othello/README.md

 Running othello or any other console based game is done using Launcher class in Play package.
 Go to Play->Launcher.java and run it as java application.
 Below is how you run othello in console version where in place of X X you enter a valid number 3 4 etc. and if number is invalid you get an error saying that its invalid and enter again.

-There are now commands that the console can answer too.
-Each are case sensitive.
-Commands(Action -- Letter to enter)
-Redo -- 'R'
-Undo -- 'U'
-Save -- 'S'
-Load -- 'L'
 ```

 Enter the game you want to play,
  1- Tic Tac Toe
  2- Othello